BreatheManually/DSA4262-helix/README.md

 Description: Specifies the file location of the data labels.
 Does not have a default value, only need for train function.

-Usage: Provide the path to your labels file, which should align with your data.
+Usage: **ONLY REQUIRED FOR PARSE FUNCTION.** Provide the path to your labels file, which should align with your data.

     --model_path